varunsonawane/Movie-Recommendation-System/README.md

 - 💻 **Enhanced User Interface**: Develop a GUI for better user experience.
 - 🛠️ **Real-time Data Integration**: Fetch live movie data and ratings from online APIs.

-## 👤 Contributing
-Contributions are welcome! 🌟 Feel free to open issues and submit pull requests to improve the project.